How to Express Gratitude: Journal Prompts & Activities

 Here are some gratitude journal prompts and activities that help me personally.

 I hope they help you too!
-Maybe you can try doing some of them over the Thanksgiving weekend. 🙂
+Maybe you can try doing some of them with your family over the Thanksgiving weekend. 🙂

 Gratitude Journal Prompts